Snapchat Cheating Signs: The Hidden Red Flags

 My Eyes Only is a password-protected folder within Snapchat's Memories section.
 Any Snap or Story can be moved there, and it requires a separate four-digit PIN to access — a PIN that is different from the phone's lock screen code.

-Why cheaters love it: My Eyes Only is the equivalent of a hidden photo vault built directly into Snapchat.
+Why cheaters use it: My Eyes Only is the equivalent of a hidden photo vault built directly into Snapchat.
 A partner can save Snaps from an affair partner — photos, videos, messages — in a locked folder that you cannot open even if you have full access to their phone and know their phone passcode.

 Quick Delete and Chat Clearing